-Pierre noted 2 BLACKCAPS singing today, along with 4 TREE SPARROWS (moineau friquet) and the continued presence of the pair of MALLARDS.
-Oh and by the way, also of interest is the conclusive identification of the LONG EARED OWL (hibou moyen duc) reported last month :- good photographs of the bird reported on JAN 23rd have just been published in the local paper, the Montreuil Dépêche (n° 466 / 13-19 February 2008).
+Pierre had 2 BLACKCAPS singing today, along with 4 TREE SPARROWS (moineau friquet) and the continued presence of the pair of MALLARDS.
+By the way that OWL reported last month was definitely a LONG EARED OWL (hibou moyen duc) - good photographs of the bird reported on JAN 23rd have just been published in the local paper, the Montreuil Dépêche (n° 466 / 13-19 February 2008).

-Worth noting today was an adult BLACK HEADED GULL (mouette rieuse) feeding on worms on the Northern Fields....it´s a rare event for a gull to land at Beaumonts!
+Worth noting today was an adult BLACK HEADED GULL (mouette rieuse) feeding on the Northern Fields....rare to them landed on site.

 2 LESSER BLACK-BACKED GULLS (goéland brun) went north today and 7 SISKINS and 1 REDWING (mauvis) were also reported.
 The BLACKCAP is still singing....

-The pair of MALLARDS are still present at the pond.
-Pierre also reported 6 SISKINS and a SPARROWHAWK today, along with an interesting product of the warm and sunny weather - a RED ADMIRAL butterfly (Vulcain).
+The pair of MALLARDS is still present at the pond.
+Pierre reported 6 SISKINS and a SPARROWHAWK today along with an interesting product of the warm and sunny weather, a RED ADMIRAL butterfly (Vulcain).

-Incredibly we have 2 (yes two) singing male BLACKCAPS (fauvette à tête noire) alongside the entrance steps by Jean Moulin College.
-4 SISKINS (tarin), 2 male CIRL BUNTINGS (brunat ziz) and a pair of MALLARDS (canard colvert) were also reported today.
+2 singing male BLACKCAPS (fauvette à tête noire) now alongside the entrance steps by Jean Moulin College.
+4 SISKINS (tarin), 2 male CIRL BUNTINGS (brunat ziz) and a pair of MALLARDS (canard colvert) also reported today.

-Another warm and sunny day - the wintering BLACKCAP was still present, singing along the entrance steps by the Jean Moulin College.
-SISKINS (tarin des aulnes) appear to have settled in the park and may be seen in alder trees behind the college, and in the vicinity of the Dinosaur – at least 4 birds were observed feeding there this afternoon.
+Another warm and sunny day - the wintering BLACKCAP was still present and singing along the entrance steps by the Jean Moulin College.
+SISKINS (tarin des aulnes) appear to have settled in the park and are in the alders behind the college - at least 4 birds were feeding there this afternoon.
 Pierre also had 3 REDWINGS (mauvis) in this area.
-2 SPARROWHAWKS (épervier) and a single male FIRECREST (roitelet triple-bandeau) were also seen today.
+2 SPARROWHAWKS (épervier) and a single male FIRECREST (roitelet triple-bandeau) also seen today.

-The 2 male CIRL BUNTINGS were still present today.
-A single FIRECREST and a SPARROWHAWK were also noted.
+The 2 male CIRL BUNTINGS still present today.
+A single FIRECREST and a SPARROWHAWK also.

-Pierre saw a GREY WAGTAIL(bergeronnette des ruisseaux) in local flight this morning.
+Pierre had a GREY WAGTAIL(bergeronnette des ruisseaux) in local flight this morning.

 Nice warm weather - dry, sunny, clear skies.
 A male BLACKCAP (fauvette à tête noire) sang throughout the morning, reinforcing an odd feeling of springtime.
 Pierre had a couple of SISKINS (tarins des aulnes) perched in the alders behind the college buildings and the 2 male CIRL BUNTINGS were still present in the bushes surrounding the pond.
 Lunchtime at the Coffee Dome produced 5 LESSER BLACK-BACKED GULLS (goéland brun), lumbering south-west in an orderly line, and a single COMMON REDPOLL (sizerin flammé) jittered overhead towards the Parc Mabille.

-A disturbingly warm January morning…just the one CIRL BUNTING there today, skulking in the large bushes around The Overlook (the highest point of the park).
+A disturbingly warm January morning?just the one CIRL BUNTING there today, skulking in the large bushes around the cascade.
 5 TREE SPARROWS also present, but not much else apart from a SPARROWHAWK.

 Pierre had 2 male CIRL BUNTINGS today in the usual area between the pond and the rubbish dump, which means we have at least 3 wintering birds now because a female was observed here yesterday.
 SERINS are also wintering on site, with 9 noted today near the park entrance on rue des 4 Ruelles.

-A male CIRL BUNTING(bruant zizi) was seen near the rubbish dump late morning.
+A male CIRL BUNTING(bruant zizi) was near the rubbish dump late morning.
 Also of note were 2 LESSER SPOTTED WOODPECKERS (pic epeichette), a male and female in 2 different areas of the park, giving excellent prolonged views as they fed conveniently in trees bordering the paths.
-On neither occasion were the birds heard to vocalise – you just have to be lucky with this one.
 Pierre spotted a YELLOW-LEGGED GULL (goéland leucophée) flying over in the afternoon.

-Not much about, although at midday a single REED BUNTING (bruant des roseaux) was seen to fly over and drop into the reedbed, where it skulked invisibly for several minutes before flying out, up high and away from the park, against a backdrop of distant buildings – a typical show from the species.
-Briefly seen again (the same?) the following day.
+Not much about although at midday a REED BUNTING (bruant des roseaux) flew over and dropped into the reedbed, skulking there for several minutes before flying out, up high and away from the park against a backdrop of distant buildings.

-Wow, what a start…….the very first bird in the bins this morning was a male BLACKCAP (fauvette à tête noire), scrabbling about in the viney trees by the entrance steps – a good omen indeed.
-Later, a pair of CIRL BUNTINGS ( bruant zizi ) perched in a small tree on the slope behind the pond and 2 TREE SPARROWS (moineau friquet) were found in their usual place, in bushes alongside the fence bordering the rubbish dump.
+A good start - the first bird in the bins this morning was a male BLACKCAP (fauvette à tête noire), scrabbling about in the viney trees by the entrance steps.
+Later there were 2 CIRL BUNTINGS ( bruant zizi ) on the slope behind the pond and 2 TREE SPARROWS (moineau friquet) were in their usual place, in bushes alongside the fence bordering the rubbish dump.

-Also of note was a flock of 5 FIELDFARES (litorne) flying north, and later in the day Pierre had a REDWING (mauvis) feeding on the grass and a single SPARROWHAWK (épervier).
+Also of note was a flock of 5 FIELDFARES (litorne) flying north and, later in the day, Pierre had a REDWING (mauvis) and a single SPARROWHAWK (épervier).